 I have had my HE4T Kenmore for 9 months and wish I had kept my old washing machine.
 After using it 2 times my husband complained that the towels stink and don't smell or feel like they use to.
 I paid a ton of money for this product and it isn't worth it.
 Does anyone know of a class action lawsuit for this machine?
 I am almost tempted to buy a reliable top loading machine again.
-I paid so much money for this machine and the smell is so bad I wouldn't even give it to my worst enemy.

 My clothes don't even smell fresh either.
 I have kids that complain also.
 There is definitely something wrong.
 I never had any of these problems until I purchased this washing machine.
 I also have the matching dryer which has not caused any problems.

 Kim from NC

 Have you contacted Sears about the problem?
 They should be able to help or even replace it.
 All of my large appliances are Kenmore (some 30 + years old) and I have never had a problem with them.
 (11/03/2006)